exoticorn/microw8/site/content/docs.md

 5, auto_crt (default)   : ss_crt below 960x720, chromatic_crt otherwise
 ```

 You can switch the upscale filter at any time using the keys 1-5.
-You can toggle fullscreen with F.
+You can toggle fullscreen with F. You can toggle between scale modes 'fit' and 'fill' with M.

 ## `uw8 pack`